OOD-SEG: Exploiting out-of-distribution detection techniques for learning image segmentation from sparse multi-class positive-only annotations: Material and methods

 \subsection{Datasets}

-Hyperspectral imaging (HSI) and multispectral imaging are emerging optical imaging techniques that collect and process spectral data distributed across number of wavelengths~\citep{shapeyIntraoperativeMultispectralHyperspectral2019}. \revdel{By splitting light into multiple narrow bands beyond what human vision can observe, HSI separates light into numerous narrow spectral bands, capturing details invisible to the naked eye.}\revref{2}{7} \revmod{HSI splits light into multiple narrow bands beyond the standard red, green, and blue spectral bands, allowing examination of image details that are invisible to human sight.} This technique gathers diagnostic data about tissue properties, allowing for objective characterization of tissues without the use of any external contrast agents. \revdel{Recently, several HSI databases have been released as open access, thereby easing research into medical HSI analysis \mbox{\citep{studier-fischerHeiPorSPECTRALHeidelbergPorcine2023}}; \mbox{\citep{hyttinenOralDentalSpectral2020}}; \mbox{\citep{fabeloHELICoiDProjectNew2016}}.} \revref{2}{1} \revmod{Recent studies~\cite{liSpatialGradientConsistency2023, liDeepLearningApproach2022, ayalaSpectralImagingEnables2023} have demonstrated the feasibility and clinical potential of real-time HSI in surgery using snapshot mosaic sensors, typically configured with 16 (4×4) or 25 (5×5) spectral bands.
+Hyperspectral imaging (HSI) and multispectral imaging are emerging optical imaging techniques that collect and process spectral data distributed across number of wavelengths~\citep{shapeyIntraoperativeMultispectralHyperspectral2019}.
+HSI splits light into multiple narrow bands beyond the standard red, green, and blue spectral bands, allowing examination of image details that are invisible to human sight.
+This technique gathers diagnostic data about tissue properties, allowing for objective characterization of tissues without the use of any external contrast agents.
+Recent studies~\cite{liSpatialGradientConsistency2023, liDeepLearningApproach2022, ayalaSpectralImagingEnables2023} have demonstrated the feasibility and clinical potential of real-time HSI in surgery using snapshot mosaic sensors, typically configured with 16 (4×4) or 25 (5×5) spectral bands.
 Real-time performance is key to accelerate clinical adoption of HSI.
 However, only a limited number of annotated surgical datasets for snapshot mosaic HSI are currently available.
-In this work, we leverage publicly accessible annotated HSI datasets~\citep{studier-fischerHeiPorSPECTRALHeidelbergPorcine2023, hyttinenOralDentalSpectral2020} acquired with scanning-based systems and simulate consistent 16-band snapshot mosaic data from them, thus essentially providing realistic annotated mosaic snapshot HSI data for our study.}
+In this work, we leverage publicly accessible annotated HSI datasets~\citep{studier-fischerHeiPorSPECTRALHeidelbergPorcine2023, hyttinenOralDentalSpectral2020} acquired with scanning-based systems and simulate consistent 16-band snapshot mosaic data from them, thus essentially providing realistic annotated mosaic snapshot HSI data for our study.

 The \emph{Heidelberg Porcine HyperSPECTRAL Imaging} (\textbf{Heiporspectral}) dataset~\citep{studier-fischerHeiPorSPECTRALHeidelbergPorcine2023} comprise $5758$ hyperspectral images with resolution of $480 \times 640$ acquired over the $500$-$1000$nm wavelength range.
 Hyperspectral images were captured using the TIVITA tissue hyperspectral camera system, which provides 100 spectral bands for each image. \revdel{For consistency with all hyperspectral datasets used in this study, for each dataset we sample 16 bands in the available wavelength range at equal intervals.} The background-free, sparse annotations include $20$ physiological porcine organs, which are obtained from a total $11$ pigs.
 For each organ, annotations are distributed across $8$ pigs.
 In each acquired organ image series, representative image regions of the $20$ structures depending on the respective organ image series were annotated.